meatball133/crystal/concepts/union-type/about.md

 There are 2 ways to get the type of a variable.
 Either by using [`typeof`][typeof] or by using [`Object#class`][Object#class].
-The difference between them is that typeof will return a variables type at compile time, while `Object#class` will return the type at runtime.
+The difference between them is that `typeof` will return a variables type at compile time, while `Object#class` will return the type at runtime.
-Meaning if you want to for example see if a variable is a union type, then will `Object#class` not be able to tell you that, as it will only return the type at runtime, which is a single type.
+Meaning if you want to for example see if a variable is a union type, then `Object#class` will not be able to tell you that as it will only return the type at runtime, which is a single type.

 ```crystal
 a : (String | Int32) = "Hello"